kcp-dev/kcp/docs/content/en/main/concepts/authorization.md

 ### Required Groups Authorizer

-A `authorization.kcp.dev/required-groups` annotation can be added to a ThisWorkspace to specify additional groups that are required to access a workspace for a user to be member of.
+A `authorization.kcp.dev/required-groups` annotation can be added to a LogicalCluster to specify additional groups that are required to access a workspace for a user to be member of.
 The syntax is a disjunction (separator `,`) of conjunctions (separator `;`).